Arabian Mau: History

-The breed has been a landrace native to the Arabian peninsula in countries such as Saudi Arabia, Kuwait, Qatar, Oman, and the United Arab Emirates for more than 1,000 years.
-Desert cats are well adapted to the hot environment of parts of Arabia.
+The breed has been a landrace native to the Arabian Peninsula, including Saudi Arabia, Kuwait, Qatar, Oman, Bahrain, and the United Arab Emirates, for more than 1,000 years.
+As a desert cat, it is well adapted to the region's hot and arid environment.

 Grooming

 Arabian Mau have short fur without an undercoat and as such, are not high shedders.
-They are very capable of keeping themselves neatly groomed.
-This makes grooming for the owner quite easy.
-While not always necessary, brushing will remove dead hairs and intensify the beautiful gloss of the coat.
+They are very capable of keeping themselves neatly groomed, which enables easier caretaking by a handler or owner.
+While not always necessary, brushing will remove dead hairs and intensify the gloss of the coat.

 Standard Arabian Mau

 Females are medium-sized and elegant; however, males can be much larger and have muscular bodies.
 Their legs are long with perfectly oval paws.
 The tail has medium length with tapering toward the tip.
 The head appears to be round, but it is slightly longer than broad with well-defined whisker pads.
 Ears are large and well set.
 Their eyes are oval and match the coat color.
 The fur is short and has no undercoat, besides it lying close to the body.
 The coat should not be silky.
 The colors can be different but the most recognized are red, white, black, and brown tabby.

-The Arabian Mau cat breed is a natural breed, and the breed reflects the morphology and behavioral features of cats living within the Arabian Peninsula.
-The breed standard is based on the observation and description of physical characteristics which have been found in cats of this area.
+The Arabian Mau is a natural breed, and it reflects the morphology and behavioural features of cats living within the Arabian Peninsula.
+The breed standard is based on the observation and description of physical characteristics that have been found in cats of this area.

-Arabian Mau cats were approved by the WCF during the Annual General Meeting held on August 2–3, 2008 in Germany.
-Arabian Mau cats have been eligible to participate in international shows since January 1, 2009.
+Arabian Mau cats were approved by the WCF during the Annual General Meeting held on 2–3 August 2008 in Germany.
+They have been eligible to participate in international shows since 1 January 2009.